 It’s the perfect time to make lobster rolls at home.
 And we have all the tips you need from a seasoned Maine lobsterman.

 Growing up on the coast of Maine, no summer was complete without a lobster roll featuring plenty of claw meat lightly coated in mayonnaise and nestled in a golden toasted bun.
-I had more than my fair share of lobster this year, but as the summer of canceled travel plans winds down, you may feel robbed of your own coastal seafood experience.
+I had more than my fair share of lobster this year, but if you happen to live far away from the sea, you may feel robbed of your own coastal seafood experience.

 Luckily, it’s not too late.
 Many people equate lobster with summer, but Chris Welch, a lobsterman whose family has been fishing the gulf of Maine for generations, said this is a common misconception.
-The best time to eat lobster is actually right now when lobsters have a brand new shell, and the early summer months are when you can get your first taste of this seafood delicacy.
+The best time to eat lobster is actually at the end of summer when lobsters have a brand new shell, and the early summer months are when you can get your first taste of this seafood delicacy.

 As lobsters go through this process of molting, lobstermen like Welch hold off on picking new lobster and resume once the process is complete.
 Lobster harvested at this time, generally from August through September, has a softer shell that is easier to break through.
 The meat is also much more flavorful because salty ocean water is able to pass through the thinner shell, essentially brining the meat as the lobster traverses the ocean floor.